Bootstrapping two-loop QCD amplitudes: Introduction

 The main results of this paper are then the following: \begin{enumerate} \item I describe the chiral algebra, including one-loop corrections, in the presence of matter.
 This is a small generalization of the results of \cite{Costello:2022upu}. \item The chiral algebra is used to compute the one-loop one minus form factor of the operator $\op{tr}(B^2)$.
 This is a review of the computation in \cite{Costello:2022upu}, but I also correct a minor error in the published version of \cite{Costello:2022upu}.
 Because of an algebra error in the derivation of the formula, we initially stated that the formula for the one-loop one minus form factor holds when the twistor space anomaly is cancelled by the axion.
 This turns out to not be correct, we need the twistor space anomaly to be cancelled by matter only. \item This one-loop form factor is compared to the known \cite{Bern:1991aq} one-loop one minus QCD amplitude, at $4$ points.
 Perfect agreement is found as long as the identity \eqref{eqn:trace_identity_strong} holds. \item The chiral algebra is used to compute the two-loop all $+$ form factors of a renormalized version of $\op{tr}(B^2)$, which gives us the two-loop all $+$ single-trace QCD amplitude for $SU(N)$ gauge theory with matter as in equation \eqref{eqn:mattercontent}.

-The terms which are leading and subleading in $N$ are both proportional to the standard one-loop all $+$ QCD amplitude \cite{Mahlon:1993si,Bern:1993qk}. \item Finally I also calculate the two-loop single-trace all $+$ amplitude for $SU(N)$ gauge theory with $N_F = N$, where the anomaly is cancelled by an axion.
-The term which is leading order in $N$ is again proportional to the standard one-loop all $+$ QCD amplitude.
+The terms which are leading and subleading in $N$ are both proportional to the parity even part of the standard one-loop all $+$ QCD amplitude \cite{Mahlon:1993si,Bern:1993qk}. \item Finally I also calculate the two-loop single-trace all $+$ amplitude for $SU(N)$ gauge theory with $N_F = N$, where the anomaly is cancelled by an axion.
+The term which is leading order in $N$ is again proportional to the parity-even part of the standard one-loop all $+$ QCD amplitude.

-This leading term can be shown to not depend on the presence of the axion, showing that the planar all $+$ 2-loop QCD amplitude with $N_F = N_c$ is proportional to the $1$-loop all $+$ amplitude of pure gauge theory. \end{enumerate} The ``renormalized'' version of $\op{tr}(B^2)$ whose form factor we compute is obtained by adding a two-loop counter-term proportional to $\op{tr}(F^2)$.
+This leading term can be shown to not depend on the presence of the axion, showing that the planar all $+$ 2-loop QCD amplitude with $N_F = N_c$ is proportional to the parity-even part of the $1$-loop all $+$ amplitude of pure gauge theory. \end{enumerate} The ``renormalized'' version of $\op{tr}(B^2)$ whose form factor we compute is obtained by adding a two-loop counter-term proportional to $\op{tr}(F^2)$.
 Since this counter-term is a total derivative, adding this does not affect the amplitude, but it does simplify the form factor computation.